-On June 29th we reported that the popular Paint Application / Image Editing Software Paint.Net will be soon coming to Windows Store.
+On June 29th, we reported that the popular Paint Application / Image Editing Software Paint.Net would be soon coming to Windows Store.
 This is now official.
-The software is now available on the Windows Store at a price of $8.99.Interesting to note that the classic version i.e. the WIN32 which can be downloaded from their website is available for free, but if you download from the Windows 10 Store, you will have to pay.
+The software is now available on the Windows Store for $8.99.Interesting to note that the classic version, i.e., the WIN32, which can be downloaded from their website, is available for free, but you will have to pay if you download it from the Windows 10 Store.

 This has been built using the Microsoft Desktop Bridge.
-It is a program which allows developers to port their WIN32 /.EXE software to Windows Store.
-When Microsoft announced Windows 10 S, this is the only option for the developers to get their app working on that version of Windows.
-Even if it’s not about Windows 10 S, developers can still get their software to Windows 10 Store using the Bridge.
+It is a program that allows developers to port their WIN32 /.EXE software to Windows Store.
+When Microsoft announced Windows 10 S, this is the only option for the developers to get their app working on that Windows version.
+Even if it’s not about Windows 10 S, developers can still get their Windows 10 Store software using the Bridge.

 Officially announced in a blog post, the developers say,

 The Store release of Paint.NET is not distributed free-of-charge.
-This allows many things to converge and solves a lot of problems, while still providing value for new and existing users (err, customers?).
+This allows many things to converge and solves many problems while still providing value for new and existing users (err, customers?).
 The “Classic” release will still be available and kept up-to-date on the same schedule as the Store release.

 … Well, I’m not gonna pay for it.

-And you can still send a donation if that’s your preferred way of providing financial support.
+And you can still donate if that’s your preferred way of providing financial support.
 This is actually more effective because Microsoft does take a 30% cut of every transaction that goes through their Store.

-Here is list of features that is exclusive to the Store Release
+Here is a list of features that is exclusive to the Store Release

 - Automatic background updating with no advertisement or prompt to pay.